okta/okta.github.io/_source/_code/react/okta_react.md

 create-react-app okta-app
 ```

-This creates a new project named `okta-app` and installs all required dependencies.
+This creates a new project named `okta-app` and installs all React dependencies.

 A simple way to add authentication to a React app is using the [Okta Auth JS](/code/javascript/okta_auth_sdk) library.
 We can install it via `npm`:
 ```bash